 Now, with all that said, this girl still likes her pizza and that’s not going away.
 I’ve noticed a ton of cauliflower or veggie-based crusts on the market lately which is a huge improvement as most options are gluten-free, but to be honest, most of them are still very “carby” and not ideal to have very often (for me at least).

-So here’s a home-made alternative that I really love.
+I’m excited for you guys to give this cauliflower pizza crust recipe a whirl!
 Granted, it doesn’t have that chewy texture of a gluten-filled glorious New York style pizza, but it does hit the spot and cure that pizza craving.

 For the Crust